richardatval/www.greatproject.org.uk/privacy.md

 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

-Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
+Overall, cookies help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
+Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies, if you prefer.

 This may prevent you from taking full advantage of the website.

 #### Google Analytics Tracking

 Google Analytics cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
-The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.
+The cookies collect information in an anonymous form, including the number of visitors to the site, from where visitors have come to the site and the pages they visited.

 ### Links to other websites